fanoframework/fanoframework.github.io/security/form-validation/index.md

 end;
 ```

-Please note that `lastValidationResult()` return last validation status so, above example van be simplified by removing `lastValidationResult()` call as follows
+Please note that `lastValidationResult()` return last validation status so, above example can be simplified by removing `lastValidationResult()` call as follows

 ```
     validationRes := fValidation.validate(request);